University of North Carolina at Chapel Hill vs Georgia Institute of Technology-Main Campus

 The Verdict

-These two schools are closely matched on financial outcomes.
-Georgia Institute of Technology-Main Campus edges out University of North Carolina at Chapel Hill by 3 points (97 vs 94), but the difference is small enough that major choice and individual circumstances will matter more than the school-level ROI difference.
-Run the numbers for your specific situation using the calculator below.
+It's close.
+Georgia Institute of Technology-Main Campus edges out University of North Carolina at Chapel Hill by 3 points (97 vs 94), but that's slim enough that your major and your own aid offers will decide this more than the ROI score does.
+Run your actual numbers in the calculator below before you call it.

 Want to personalize these numbers?